-The measles usually begin with flu-like symptoms.
-However, each person may experience symptoms differently.
+Measles usually begin with cold like symptoms.
 Symptoms may include:

-In most cases, 3 to 4 days into the course of the disease, tiny white spots appear on the inside of the mouth.
-Within another few days, a red rash appears, covering the whole body.
-Once this rash appears, the fever may get much worse.
+Within another few days, a red rash appears.
+It usually starts on the face and then spreads to the rest of the body.
+Once the rash appears, the fever may get much higher.
 This rash fades after 4 to 7 days as symptoms subside.

 The symptoms of measles may look like other medical conditions.
-Always consult your doctor for a diagnosis.
+Always see your child's health care provider for a diagnosis.

 What is the treatment for measles?

 Your child's health care provider will figure out the best treatment based on: